jasperkim425/Walkthrough/TryHackMe/25 Days of Cyber Security/Day 1/README.md

 ![cyberchef](https://github.com/jasperkim425/Walkthrough/blob/main/TryHackMe/25%20Days%20of%20Cyber%20Security/Day%201/image/cyberchef.png)

+Figure out how to bypass the authentication.

-What is the value of Santa's cookie?
+### What is the value of Santa's cookie?

 > 7b22636f6d70616e79223a22546865204265737420466573746976616c20436f6d70616e79222c2022757365726e616d65223a2273616e7461227d